Open Communities: History

-Service Programs
+Service programs

 Fair housing and discrimination complaints

 Open Communities helps individuals who report illegal housing discrimination, predominantly the Civil Rights Act of 1968, which makes denying housing to anyone on the basis of their race, color, national origin illegal.
 Additionally, the law protects those with disabilities, as well as families with children.
 Open Communities is an operating member of the National Fair Housing Alliance.

 In addition to pursuing individual cases, Open Communities works to settle cases for building that systemically discriminate against seniors or people with disabilities.

 Homesharing program

 The Homesharing program is a free service which matches renters with residents in need of additional income, or who desire assistance with housekeeping chores.
 It often benefits residents at risk of foreclosure as well as the elderly and individuals with disabilities.
 The program has been lauded by the Retirement Research Foundation, and has received positive press in Chicago's northern suburbs.
-As of June, 2015, the program had facilitated over 700 matches in the North Shore and Chicago.
+As of June 2015, the program had facilitated over 700 matches in the North Shore and Chicago.

-Landlord-Tenant Advice
+Landlord–tenant advice

 Both landlords and tenants have rights and responsibilities toward one another, their neighbors and their homes.
-Landlords’ and tenants’ rights are protected under state and local laws, which establish requirements about security deposits, heating, property maintenance, entry, and eviction.
+Landlords' and tenants' rights are protected under state and local laws, which establish requirements about security deposits, heating, property maintenance, entry, and eviction.

-Housing Counseling and Foreclosure Prevention
+Housing counseling and foreclosure prevention

 The foreclosure crisis is one of the nation's most pressing housing issues, and Illinois continues to have one of the highest rates of foreclosure fillings.
 The crisis has been particularly hard on immigrants, people of color, and lower-income families who became north suburban homeowners in the last two decades.
-More than 14,500 homes were foreclosed in Chicago's northern suburbs between 2005 and 2013, according to an Open Communities’ analysis of Woodstock Institute foreclosure filings data.
+More than 14,500 homes were foreclosed in Chicago's northern suburbs between 2005 and 2013, according to an Open Communities' analysis of Woodstock Institute foreclosure filings data.

-Advocacy and Community Organizing
+Advocacy and community organizing

 Open Communities was founded on the belief that making housing available to people of all incomes and backgrounds makes the northern suburbs a better place to live.
 That's why they collaborate with and build local and regional coalitions to advance fair and affordable housing programs, policies and legislation, and provide support for bricks-and-mortar housing developments that meet a wide range of local needs.
 In 2016, Open Communities joined the #Fightfor15.